-Virginia native Lindsey Vanderspiegel took over the reins of the VCU women's soccer program on May 30, 2013.
-She became the sixth head coach in the program's 19-year history.
+Lindsey Vanderspiegel enters her third year as the head coach of the VCU women's soccer program.
+The Virginia native took over the reins on May 30, 2013, becoming the sixth head coachin in the program's 19-year history.

 "Lindsey was the clear choice as the best fit here at VCU," Director of Athletics Ed McLaughlin said.
 "She is a proven winner, both as a player and a coach.
 We are extremely excited about the future of our women's soccer program with Lindsey leading us to our goal of winning championships."

-During her two years in Statesboro, Ga., she accumulated a 17-19-7 record, which includes a 10-8-5 mark last fall.
+During her two years in Statesboro, Ga., she accumulated a 17-19-7 record.
 Prior to her time at GSU, she spent four seasons as an assistant at Hofstra, during which the program made two NCAA Tournament appearances and won a CAA Tournament championship and a regular season crown.

 The Virginia native grew up in Chesapeake, where she was a standout at Hickory High School.
 In June of 2015, she married Adam Martin.